Enjoy a Taste of Tuscany

 they took us instead to places we would actually need to find-the post office, the pharmacy, the market—and taught us the survival words to function there.
 Another morning our highly enthusiastic teacher took us to the market for a

 scavenger hunt-forcing us to find out what produce was in season and learn things like the difference between proscuitto crudo and proscuitto cotto.
 All the while we were forced to interact with regular Italians—the key for building skills and

 That emphasis on immersion continued in the cooking classes, held in the afternoon.
 On our first day, we accompanied our teacher, a delightful culinary wizard, around Florence to learn the best place to buy the staples.

 As we walked, she shared the secrets that only a lifelong Florentine would know—the best gelato, the best pizza, the best cooking supplies.
 We felt like VIPs.

-The school teaches the culture through the cuisine, so with every dish we prepared Lucia offered the history and secrets of the preparation and ingredients-in Italian and English.
-She also made sure that we kept busy cooking-while
+The school teaches the culture through the cuisine, so with every dish we prepared our teacher offered the history and secrets of the preparation and ingredients—in Italian and English.
+The teacher also made sure that we kept busy cooking—while

 we cooked, with wine that had been hand-picked to complement the dishes.

-Wally, a certified sommelier, held forth on two afternoons (in Italian) on the elements of wine-what to look, smell, and taste for in a range of Italian wines.
-Perhaps more importantly, she taught us the importance of thinking
+A certified sommelier held forth on two afternoons (in Italian) on the elements of wine-what to look, smell, and taste for in a range of Italian wines.
+Perhaps more importantly, we were taught the importance of thinking

 about the wine before the food.
 In order to make the food and the wine taste their best, the menu must be developed in concert.